 CARES Act Emergency Grants

 The U.S. Department of Education provides guidance regarding funding eligibility and requirements.
 To be eligible for a Coronavirus Aid, Relief, and Economic Security (CARES) Act Higher Education Emergency Relief Funds, a student must:

-- Be enrolled in (or accepted for enrollment in) a degree or certificate program as of the Spring 2020 Term.
+- Be enrolled in (or accepted for enrollment in) a degree or certificate program as of the Summer 2020 Term.

-- Have been enrolled in at least one course in the Spring 2020 Term.
+- Have been enrolled in at least one course in the Summer 2020 Term.